Cricket-Brook withdraws from England squad for tour of India | Sports-Games

 Cricket-Brook withdraws from England squad for tour of India

-The ECB added that it would name a replacement for the right-hander in due course.
+England have called up Dan Lawrence, who last played a test match in March 2022, to replace 24-year-old Brook in the squad.
 "The Brook family respectfully requests privacy during this time," the ECB said in a statement.
-"In light of this, the ECB and the family kindly request the media and the public to respect their wish for privacy and refrain from intruding on their private space."
-The five-test series against India begins in Hyderabad on Thursday.

-Harry Brook has withdrawn from England's squad for their tour of India due to personal reasons, the country's cricket board (ECB) said on Sunday.
-The ECB added that it would name a replacement for the right-hander in due course.
+England batter Harry Brook has withdrawn from the squad for their tour of India due to personal reasons, the country's cricket board (ECB) said on Sunday.
+England have called up Dan Lawrence, who last played a test match in March 2022, to replace 24-year-old Brook in the squad.

 "The Brook family respectfully requests privacy during this time," the ECB said in a statement.
 "In light of this, the ECB and the family kindly request the media and the public to respect their wish for privacy and refrain from intruding on their private space."